funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`True`

-This argument will let the system know if we have to sort the list and our output in hierarchical order.
+This argument will output the result listed in a hierarchical order.

 :code:`--http`